ctubio/php-proxy-keyserver/README.md

  * Meaningful (hope you like stack traces) error messages while developing skins/pages.
  * Webserver configs ready for apache2 (you may need to mimic pub/.htaccess for your webserver).
  * Load Balancer configs ready for haproxy (between PHP and HKP, or balance PHP too).
+ * BOINC Status GUI RPC ready for display current assigned tasks on your server farm.
  * HKP meets PHP that meets HAProxy! (lightweight as possible; static skins for historical purposes).

 ### How to run your own SKS Keyserver with PHP and friends: